tahmedge/CETE-LREC/CETE Fine-Tuning/HuggingFacePytorchTransformer/README.md

-## This code is implemented based on this repository: https://github.com/huggingface/transformers
+### The models are implemented using the Huggingface Transformer: https://github.com/huggingface/transformers

-## To run different models, see the run.txt file for instruction.
+### To run different models, see the run.txt file for instruction.